Scientists uncover warehouse-full of complex molecules never before seen in space

-Category: Environment Hits: 2Scientists have discovered a vast, previously unknown reservoir of new aromatic material in a cold, dark molecular cloud by detecting individual polycyclic aromatic hydrocarbon molecules in the interstellar medium for the first time, and in doing so are beginning to answer a three-decades-old scientific mystery: how and where are these molecules formed in space?
+Category: Environment Hits: 6Scientists have discovered a vast, previously unknown reservoir of new aromatic material in a cold, dark molecular cloud by detecting individual polycyclic aromatic hydrocarbon molecules in the interstellar medium for the first time, and in doing so are beginning to answer a three-decades-old scientific mystery: how and where are these molecules formed in space?
 The more than a dozen PAHs may hold clues as to the formation of comets, asteroids, stars, and even planets.

 Read more https://www.sciencedaily.com/releases/2021/03/210318142508.htm